Create a replication plan in NetApp Disaster Recovery

 First, you select the source vCenter and then select the destination vCenter.

-3. From the NetApp Disaster Recovery menu, select Replication plans and select Add.
-Or, if you are just beginning to use the service, from the Dashboard, select Add replication plan.
+From the NetApp Disaster Recovery menu, select Replication plans and select Add.
+If this is your first time creating a replication plan, from the Dashboard, select Add replication plan.

 Select applications to replicate and assign resource groups